Vetal0205/racket_prefix_calculator_project/devlog.md

 Created helpers for tokenizer: digit?, space?, plus?, minus?, mul? div? ref? (just compares incoming string); make-operator, make-number
 (first compares incoming string to acceptable operators: 'Add, 'Neg, 'Mul, 'Div)(second produces a number 'Num n).
 Added all condition clauses for tokenizer, but now i have troubles implementing tokenizing of 'Ref $n ast.

+## 10:58 PM

+It appears i can not reuse make-number function here, i need two more helper functions that will take line in current state and run two loops one to return digits right after $, and the second one to return all but those digits (remaining tail)